viniciusnunesdito/portfolio/README.md

 ## <a name="quick-start">🤸 Quick Start / Início rápido</a>

-Follow these steps to set up the project locally on your machine.
+Follow these steps to set up the project locally on your machine.</br>
 PT// Siga esses passos de configuração no seu projeto local

 **Prerequisites / Pré-requisitos**